croesuslab/RCTGAN/README.md

 df_molecule = pd.read_csv('molecule.csv')
 ```

 Let's transform dataframes to a dictionary of dataframes and define Metadata.
-For more details about Metadata see: [Working with Metadata](https://sdv.dev/SDV/user_guides/relational/relational_metadata.html)
+For more details about Metadata see the SDV guide: [Working with Metadata](https://sdv.dev/SDV/user_guides/relational/relational_metadata.html)
 tutorial.

 ```python